rust-lang/reference/src/types.md

 * A closure which does not mutate or move out of any captured variables implements `[Fn]`, indicating that it can be called by shared reference.

-> Note that `move` closures may still implement `[Fn]` or `[FnMut]`, even
+> Note: `move` closures may still implement `[Fn]` or `[FnMut]`, even though
-> though they capture variables by move: this is because the traits
+> they capture variables by move.
+This is because the traits implemented by a
-> implemented by a closure type are determined by what the closure does with
+> closure type are determined by what the closure does with captured values, not
-> captured values, not how it captures them.
+> how it captures them.

 *Non-capturing closures* are closures that don't capture anything from their environment.
 They can be coerced to function pointers (`fn`) with the matching